OpenG2P/openg2p-pbms-bg-tasks/openg2p-bg-task-celery-workers/src/openg2p_bg_task_celery_workers/tasks/README.md

 ---

 Each worker task is designed to be idempotent and robust, ensuring that failures can be retried without data corruption.
-The workers interact with the PBMS, EEE, and Social Registry databases as needed, and log progress for monitoring and debugging.
+The workers interact with the PBMS, BG Task, and Social Registry databases as needed, and log progress for monitoring and debugging.